 True story: In our local walleye league last week, I didn’t have a fish in the boat until 8:45 pm (weigh-in’s at 9 pm).
 Finally picked up a Ned Rig — which I’d rigged up on purpose — and stuck one on my first cast to a 7-9′ weed flat.
 Really wish I would’ve busted it out earlier so I coulda maybe got some gas money back that night!

 The Ned Rig has become one of the hottest finesse-’em-up bass presentations but really it’s nothing new in the Midwest.
-I’ve been throwing one for about 15 years now, and the guy that showed me had been using it since the ’70s.
+I’ve been throwing one for about 15 years now, and the guys that showed me had been using ’em since the ’70s.
 The biggest difference IMO is that a Ned Rig should technically have a more-buoyant plastic on the back, so it floats up off bottom.

 Basically it’s a compact little treat (usually a stickbait) slapped on the back of a mushroom-shaped jighead — believe Gopher Tackle made it first, but lots of options are out there now for jigheads.

-One of my favorites is the VMC Finesse Half Moon Jig.
-Lighter is better, so typically a 3/32- or 1/8-oz is what I tie on first…will occasionally bump up to a 3/16-oz if the wind is rippin’.
-This one’s paired with a 4″ YUM Dinger with a bit of the head nipped off for a flush-er mount:
+Couple of my favorites are the VMC Half Moon Jig and the Finesse Half Moon Jig.
+A lot of days lighter is better, so I typically start with a 1/8-oz first…will occasionally bump-up to a 3/16-oz if the wind is rippin’ or the walleyes want it drug across bottom….
+This one’s paired with a 3″ YUM Ned Dinger, which is a super affordable option:

 Light braid gives you that extra casting distance and feel.
-Either 8-lb Sufix 832 or NanoBraid, with a 7- or 8-lb fluoro leader.
-My leader length varies depending on water clarity…no shorter than 4-5′, but up to 12′ long for spooky clear-water fish.
+Either 8-lb Sufix 832 or NanoBraid, with an 8-lb fluoro leader…will bump up to 10-lb if fishing around a lot of rocks, zebra mussels, or right in the cabbage.
+My leader length varies depending on water clarity…no shorter than 4-5′, but up to 10-12′ long for spooky clear-water fish.

 Careful though: Some days it can be tough to keep those brown and green carp off it lol.
-But I’m an equal-opportunity hooksetter, so bring ’em on.
-Here’s a few hefty Ned-eaters from the last couple weeks here in the north country:
+But I’m an equal-opportunity hook-setter, so bring ’em on.